ietf-wg-asdf/SDF/sdf.md

 Name references occur only in specific elements of the syntax of SDF:

 * copying elements via sdfRef values
-* pointing to elements via sdfRequired value elements or as sdfInput/OutputData etc.
+* pointing to elements via sdfRequired value elements

 ## sdfRef